hellozoran/sale-calculator-app/README.md

-# React + TypeScript + Vite
+# Simple Sale Calculator

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Super quick 15 min React + TypeScript + Tailwind + ShadCN UI app because its faster than using a calculator.

 Currently, two official plugins are available: